History of the foreign policy of the United States

-History of United States foreign policy is a brief overview of major trends regarding the foreign policy of the United States from the American Revolution to the present.
-The major themes are becoming an "Empire of Liberty", promoting democracy, expanding across the continent, supporting liberal internationalism, contesting World Wars and the Cold War, fighting international terrorism, developing the Third World, and building a strong world economy with low tariffs (but high tariffs in 1861-1933).
+History of the United States foreign policy is a brief overview of major trends regarding the foreign policy of the United States from the American Revolution to the present.
+The major themes are becoming an "Empire of Liberty", promoting democracy, expanding across the continent, supporting liberal internationalism, contesting World Wars and the Cold War, fighting international terrorism, developing the Third World, and building a strong world economy with low tariffs (but high tariffs in 1861–1933).

 New nation: 1776–1801

 Revolution and Confederation

-From the establishment of the United States after regional, not global, focus, but with the long-term ideal of creating an "Empire of Liberty."
+From the establishment of the United States after regional, not global, focus, but with the long-term ideal of creating what Jefferson called an "Empire of Liberty".

 The military and financial alliance with France in 1778, which brought in Spain and the Netherlands to fight the British, turned the American Revolutionary War into a world war in which the British naval and military supremacy was neutralized.
 The diplomats—especially Franklin, Adams and Jefferson—secured recognition of American independence and large loans to the new national government.
 The Treaty of Paris in 1783 was highly favorable to the United States which now could expand westward to the Mississippi River.

-Historian Samuel Flagg Bemis was a leading expert on diplomatic history.
+Samuel Flagg Bemis was a leading expert on diplomatic history.
 According to Jerold Combs:

 Bemis's The Diplomacy of the American Revolution, published originally in 1935, is still the standard work on the subject.
 It emphasized the danger of American entanglement in European quarrels.
-European diplomacy in the eighteenth century was "rotten, corrupt, and perfidious," warned Bemis.
+European diplomacy in the eighteenth century was "rotten, corrupt, and perfidious", warned Bemis.
 America's diplomatic success had resulted from staying clear of European politics while reaping advantage from European strife.
 Franklin, Jay, and Adams had done just this during the Revolution and as a consequence had won the greatest victory in the annals of American diplomacy.
 Bemis conceded that the French alliance had been necessary to win the war.
 Yet he regretted that it had brought involvement with "the baleful realm of European diplomacy."
 Vergennes [the French foreign minister] was quite willing to lead America to an "abattoir" [slaughterhouse] where portions of the United States might be dismembered if this would advance the interests of France.

 American foreign affairs from independence in 1776 to the new Constitution in 1789 were handled under the Articles of Confederation directly by Congress until the new government created a department of foreign affairs and the office of secretary for foreign affairs on January 10, 1781.